AMP-SCZ/qqc/docs/github_push_request.md

-# How to collaborate on Github updating a code
+# How to collaborate on Github from another person's branch

-## Steps
+## Contents

+1. How to create a new pull request
+2. How to make changes to another person's branch
+3. How to suggest changes to another person's branch

+## Show to create a new pull request

 1. Pull the most recent version of the master branch